mvtab/aurx/README.md

 Capitalized long option names with `AURX_` prefix.
 For example for `--search-criteria`: `AURX_SEARCH_CRITERIA`.

 #### Values
-A comprehensive list of the possible configurations can be found with `aurx --help`.
+A comprehensive list of the possible configurations can be found with `aurx --help` or by using the bash completion.

 #### Running in containers
 There is a folder called `containers` that contains detailed instructions for running aurx in a container environment.

 #### Non-interactive
 Script can be ran noninteractively by changing the makepkg opts (`-M`, `--makepkg-opts`) to, for example, `'--noconfirm -sirc'`.
-`sudo` password must be handled by the user. (see Limitations)
+`sudo` password must be handled by the user. (see Considerations)

 ## Examples